Kathmandu Pokhara Tour

 There are several ways to reach Kathmandu and Pokhara for a tour:

 By Flight: The easiest and fastest way to reach Kathmandu and Pokhara is by air.
 The quickest and easiest way is to fly from Tribhuvan International Airport in Kathmandu or Pokhara Airport.
 Both airports have regular flights to and from major cities in Asia and the Middle East.
-But the flight from Kathmandu to Pokhara takes around 45 minutes.
+However, the flight from Kathmandu to Pokhara takes around 45 minutes.

 By Trekking: If you’re an adventure enthusiast, you can also trek to Kathmandu and Pokhara.
 The Annapurna Circuit is the most popular trekking route and takes 2-3 weeks.